cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

   * Incentives such as personal reviews
   * Mandates such as requiring use for production releases or receiving funding
 * The utilization of platform capabilities is fragmented - users may take advantage of one capability but might not be aware of, or interested in adopting, others that are available.
-* Users have low motivation to learn how to use platform capabilities and rely heavily on collaboration with the providers through forums like office hours or help desk
+* Users have low motivation to learn how to use platform capabilities and rely heavily on collaboration with the providers through forums like office hours or help desk.
-* Platform users are encouraged to join informal communities of practice to their share problems and solutions
+* Platform users are encouraged to join informal communities of practice to their share problems and solutions.

-##### Examples Scenarios:
+##### Example Scenarios:

 * An engineering organization decides on a standard deployment tool and instructs all teams to use it.
 New processes (communication of release notes, etc) are built around that standard.
 Teams are instructed to stop using other sorts of deployment scripts and use the common tool instead.